wyrmworkspublishing/free5e/en-US/Characters_Codex/06_Spellcasting/Spell_Descriptions/M/Magic_Jar.md

 Souls within the jar are aware of their surroundings as though they occupied that space.

-While your soul is within the jar, you can, as an action, project your soul to a target within range, either returning it to your body or attempting to possess a humanoid creature.
+While your soul is within the jar, you can, as an action, project your soul to a target within 120 feet, either returning it to your body or attempting to possess a humanoid creature.
 You can take no other actions.
 You may not target creatures protected by the [Protection from Evil and Good](#Protection_from_Evil_and_Good_protection_from_evil_and_good) or [Magic Circle](#Magic_Circle_magic_circle) spells.
 A creature you try to possess makes a Charisma saving throw or your soul moves from your vessel and into its body.